zoalexa/embeddedsystems2024/README.md

 Connect each motor to its corresponding motor driver clamp.
 - Check that **M1B** and **M2B** LEDs light up when you turn the motors counter-clockwise
 - **M1A** and **M2A** LEDs light up when turning clockwise
-- If LEDs are reversed, swap M1A and M1B (same for M2) and adjust your code accordingly.
+- If LEDs are reversed, swap M1A and M1B (same for M2), so you don't have to change your code..

 ![Step 8a - Motor Connection](photos/connect_motors_1.png)